Bruce Fein: Reagan Administration

 Under President Ronald Reagan, Fein served as an associate deputy attorney general from 1981 to 1982 and as general counsel to the Federal Communications Commission.
 During that period, he wrote a 30-page critique of Times v.
 Sullivan, the Supreme Court ruling that freed American media from much of its liability under libel law in the United States.
 That memorandum was briefly misattributed to Judge John Roberts while his nomination to be Chief Justice of the United States was pending.
-In 1987, Fein served as the minority (minority party) research director of the committee in the United States House of Representatives that investigated the Iran-Contra Affair.
+In 1987, Fein served as the minority (minority party) research director of the committee in the United States House of Representatives that investigated the Iran–Contra affair.

-Criticism of Bush, Clinton, and Obama administrations
+Criticism of Bush, Clinton, Obama, and Trump administrations

-The George W. Bush administration's terrorist surveillance program, which intercepted some communications without a warrant from the FISA court, incensed Fein enough to propose censure or even impeachment of Bush.
-He ridiculed Harriet Miers's Supreme Court nomination, and was sharply critical of then-U.S. Attorney General Alberto Gonzales.
+The George W. Bush administration's Terrorist Surveillance Program, which intercepted some communications without a warrant from the FISA court, incensed Fein enough to propose censure or even impeachment of Bush.
+He ridiculed Harriet Miers's Supreme court nomination, and was sharply critical of then-U.S. Attorney General Alberto Gonzales.

 In March 2007, he founded the American Freedom Agenda with Bob Barr, David Keene and Richard Viguerie.
 Notable published writings by Fein include articles advocating the impeachment of former U.S. presidents Bill Clinton and George W. Bush, and former U.S. Vice-President Dick Cheney.

-On September 2, 2008, Fein addressed Ron Paul's "Rally For The Republic" in Minneapolis, offering a critique of the Bush administration's interventionist policy and advocating a more non-interventionist foreign policy.
+On September 2, 2008, Fein addressed Ron Paul's "Rally for the Republic" in Minneapolis, offering a critique of the Bush administration's interventionist policy and advocating a more non-interventionist foreign policy.
 Fein also harshly criticized the anti-terror policies of the Bush White House, including wiretapping and detention of terror suspects.
 In April 2009, Fein criticized President Barack Obama for declining to prosecute Bush administration officials for composing CIA memos justifying torture during interrogations.

 In 2011, Fein proposed impeaching President Barack Obama in connection with the 2011 military intervention in Libya.

 During the transition following the 2016 election of Donald Trump, the Supreme Court's decision in Korematsu v.
 United States was suggested as offering possible support for implementing his policies targeting all Muslims in the United States.
 Fein argued that subsequent revelations that the Court was misled, changes in attitudes, and notably the Congress passing the Civil Liberties Act of 1988 in which it apologized for the nation and made reparations for internment of Japanese Americans, history has in effect overturned the Korematsu decision.
 While the Supreme Court has not actually overturned Korematsu, Harvard University's Noah Feldman has come to the same conclusion, declaring that "Korematsu's uniquely bad legal status means it's not precedent even though it hasn't been overturned."
 Both made arguments in line with Richard Primus' notion of "Anti-Canon" cases, those which have come to be seen as exemplars of faulty legal reasoning and / or decision making, with Feldman comparing Korematsu to Plessy v.
 Ferguson and Fein stating that it has "joined Dred Scott as an odious and discredited artifact of popular bigotry."